Keynote Presentation

 A Unique Organic-Inorganic Hybrid Copper(I) Phosphate with Ultralow Ractopamine Detection Limit and In-Situ Sensing Ability

-Mr. Taichi Baba
+Taichi Baba

 1Department of Chemistry, School of Science, Institute of Science Tokyo, 2-12-1 Ookayama, Meguro-ku, Tokyo 152-8550, Japan